pocket-fox/notes/Literature/resistance-money.typ

 however, it seems to be the case that we DON'T want to implement such a law.

+#quote(attribution:[page 11])[
+  Anyone who’d like to build your dossier from your bitcoin behavior has to work much harder to do so.
+]

+The framework for this is already in place, advertising companies already have the capability to track their audience without direct information on the user.
+In fact I believe they actually prefer to track this way nowadays because its based purely on your economic behavior, the thing they are most concerned with.

 #quote(attribution:[page 10])[
   Bitcoin also does away with makers in an important sense.
 The Federal Reserve updates its projections and policies frequently.
 On a near-monthly basis, millions tune in for the